harikiranchivurala/RAG_PDF/README.md

 ### Inference using streamlit

 ```bash

 streamlit run main.py
 ```
 bydefault it'll run on the localhost 8501 port

 You can upload the pdf file, click on process, once data is Ingested, you can ask questions and you'll get responses using PDF data as a context based on the query

+### TODO
+I have used opensoure sentence transformers model for creating embeddings for uploaded file, you can use openai embeddings as well.
+Should configure the embedings model from config